KnugiHK/CSharp-to-Programming/README.md

 ### What you can do?
 * For Issue
-  * Tell me what you want to learn.
+  * Tell us what you want to learn.
   * Report any Logical Error.
   * Report any Run-Time Error.
   * Ask questions if you do not understand something.
 (Question must be related to our lesson.
 For any other questions you should visit [Stack Overflow](https://stackoverflow.com/). )